BPhanuphong/Cat-breed-images-classification/README.md

-### 	:crossed_swords:  Compare Model: Fine Tuned CNN Model vs Original Pre-Trained CNN Model
+### 	:crossed_swords: 2.
+Compare Model: Original Pre-Trained CNN Model vs Fine Tuned Model
 :speech_balloon: *Original Pre-Trained CNN Model is the model that we load with IMAGENET weight and make predictions on our cat breed dataset.*

 We compare models that we fine-tuned with their original models, give 4 input to model (1 image of each classes).
 The figure below shows the probabilistic prediction results of the class below the image obtained from the original model and our fine-tuned model.